What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 There are things you literally can not leave behind, like underwear.

 Think about what to wear on your travel day.
-Once you have that sorted, think about what to bring with you onboard and triple-check that you have those super-duper-important travel documents and cash.
+Once you have that sorted, think about what to bring on board, and triple-check that you have your super-duper-important travel documents and cash.

 Check The Weather